mebrett/msources/ViFGM/ViFGM_C0214.md

 | Mrs Edwards rent for 1816 not pd | |
 | By hire of Joe 1817 at Selma.
 Joe ran away in August of that year & has never been heard of since | 70.00 |
 | By hire of Jerry 1817 at Selma | 70.00 |

+## page 185

+Mrs. Mary Mason to the Estate of A. T. Mason

+Contra

+1819 July.
+By Wilson's wages in harvest 12 days at 9/ - 108.00